TL;DR

 While insurance is a vital safety net, you can take practical steps today to build your resilience.

 The UK private health cover market is complex.
 Dozens of providers offer hundreds of policy combinations.
-Trying to navigate this alone can be overwhelming.
-An independent broker works for you, not the insurance company.
+Trying to navigate this alone can be overwhelming. a regulated broker works for you, not the insurance company.

 Don't let burnout dismantle the life you've built.
 Taking proactive steps to protect your mental and financial wellbeing is one of the most important investments you will ever make.